wallabyway/OTG-client-sample/README.md

 ## Part 1 - Converting

+UPDATE: added a 'paper plane' button.
+Open an existing SVF design, then click 'paper plane' button, to trigger an OTG conversion.
+Wait a few minutes, then try opening the file again.

 Steps

 1. steal a BEARER token from A360 (run the nodejs server in part2 in the debug console after clicking on an design file)